jaljo/articles/trello-history/trello-history.md

 Here comes [Glitch](https://glitch.com/) to the rescue !
 In a nutshell, Glitch provides a friendly ecosystem to collaborate on code, is easily linkable to github and offers instant hosting and automated deployment, which was handy for testing purpose.
-So all we have to do was to create a new project from the [power up skeleton project](https://glitch.com/edit/#!/trello-power-up-skeleton) gracefully proposed by Trello and remix it to create our own service.
+So all we had to do was to create a new project from the [power up skeleton project](https://glitch.com/edit/#!/trello-power-up-skeleton) gracefully proposed by Trello and remix it to create our own service.